EBISPOT/ICBO2017/README.md

 We have created a list of all the disease traits for our studies.
 The disease traits are what we will be annotating to EFO.
 In this case we only have 22 traits to annotate.

-One option we have is to manually search for each term in OLS, find the EFO ontology class that we find fit, and keep it as our annotation.
+One option we have is to manually search for each trait in OLS, find the EFO ontology class that we find fit, and keep it as our annotation.
 But you usually will have a lot more data and need a process that is a bit more automated.

 Go to the Zooma web page: www.ebi.ac.uk/spot/zooma

 Copy the traits from the traits.tsv file into the text box and press the 'Annotate button'.
 Take a look at the results.

-A lot of teams at the EBI annotate their data with ontology terms.
-Because they don't want to do this all the time, they create data sources to store the mappings between their text data and ontology term.
-So next time they want to annotate the same terms, they don't need to look them up again.
-That's what Zooma does.
-It has a bunch of curated data sources from various teams at the EBI.
-When a text term is given to Zooma, Zooma will look to see if it has seen a suitable mapping for that term before before and will return the mapping with a level of confidence.
-If Zooma hasn't seen the term before in it's data sources, it will go to OLS and try to find a good mapping there.
+Zooma tries to annotate the data using curated mappings that have been given to it by other teams at the EBI.
+If it can't find a suitable mapping, it will go to OLS and search there.
+It also returns a confidence level for the annotation mapping it has found.

 You can see the data sources that Zooma has, and customize your search as you want it.
 Click on 'Configure Datasources' and have a look around.